 Reservists and National Guard members who were called to active duty by a federal executive order may qualify for VA health care benefits.
 Returning service members, including reservists and National Guard members who served on active duty in a theater of combat operations, have special eligibility for hospital care, medical services, and nursing home care for two years following discharge from active duty.

 - Health care eligibility is not just for those who served in combat.

-- Veteran's health care facilities are not just for men only.
-VA offers full-service health care to women veterans.
+- Veterans health care facilities are not for men only.
+VA offers full-service health care to female veterans.

 Keep Up with Changes to Tricare and Your Other Benefits